frontendweekly/virga/src/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

 The answer is yes.

-Now I can port both my plugin and `screenshot.11ty.js` to [MOLLE](https://github.com/frontendweekly/molle).

-Netlify Build Plugins have lots of possibilities, and it is relatively easy to debug, so it's very enjoyable to implement.
+Netlify Build Plugins have lots of possibilities, and it is relatively easy to debug, so it's enjoyable to implement.
 I'll see what could I done with this for Eleventy.

 Well, then until next journey.